Homage to the Barons Who

 No aspect of this story is more remarkable than the fact that no one has ever bothered to tell it.
 In They Built Chicago: Entrepreneurs Who Shaped a Great City's Architecture, Miles L. Berger seeks to set the record straight.
 In 44 profiles, Berger demolishes the stereotype of the developer as money-hungry swine.
 We meet authors, art collectors, intellectuals, do-gooders, diplomats, rascals.
 Many were and are artistically inclined; most are romantics, risk-takers, loners.

 No doubt it was inadvertent, but Berger's collective portrait reveals that developers are motivated by greed of a non-pecuniary kind.
 As the author puts it, each was willing to risk all for a monument, a legacy, or a "uniquely individual vision."
-The payback, in short, is in vanity.
+The payback, in short, is well-fed vanity.

 The deals have gotten bigger and more complex, but otherwise development is the same game it was in the 1850s.
 Palmer, Field and Pullman differ from Weissbourd, Klutznick, and Rubloff only in fame.
 Most of these men are all but unknown outside business circles; the older ones—Ferd Peck (Auditorium, Stock Exchange), Waller (Rookery, Home Insurance) and Hale (Reliance), to name just a few—already are forgotten within them.